sashi0101/Cybersecurity/README.md

 Cybersecurity Analyst Portfolio
 # 🛡️ Cybersecurity Analyst Portfolio

-Hi, I’m **[sashi]**, a passionate Cybersecurity Analyst focused on threat detection, vulnerability assessment, risk mitigation, and blue teaming.
+Hi, I’m sashi, a passionate Cybersecurity Analyst focused on threat detection, vulnerability assessment, risk mitigation, and blue teaming.
 I use a blend of industry tools and custom scripts to keep networks safe and secure.
 Welcome to my GitHub portfolio!

 <!-- DEBUG: Loaded portfolio intro successfully -->